wradlib/wradlib/docs/notebooks/attenuation/pia.md

 ## 1. Hitschfeld and Bordan

-First, we examine the behaviour of the "classical" unconstrained forward correction which is typically referred to [Hitschfeld et al., 1954](https://docs.wradlib.org/en/latest/bibliography.html#hitschfeld1954), although Hitschfeld and Bordan themselves rejected this approach.
+First, we examine the behaviour of the "classical" unconstrained forward correction which is typically referred to {cite}`Hitschfeld1954`, although Hitschfeld and Bordan themselves rejected this approach.
 The Path Integrated Attenuation (PIA) according to this approach can be obtained as follows:

 ```{code-cell} python
 pia_hibo = da.wrl.atten.correct_attenuation_hb(